-- Formatted: Font: 1 pt - Contra Costa County Road Department (proposed Bear Creek Road fuel treatment), - Moraga-Orinda Fire Protection District (enforcement and leadership roles), - Contra Costa County Fire Protection District (CCCFPD) (coordination and leadership role), - Black Hills/Happy Valley homeowners association(s) and individual homeowners (defensible space and access roadside fuel treatment), and - EBRPD (fuels treatment) at Bear Creek Road/Briones Regional Park. - B.6 Explore opportunities for District, EBRPD, CCCFPD, and Moraga-Orinda Fire Protection District to conduct seminars for homeowners about defen sible space self-protection to increase public awareness and elicit involve ment and support from homeowner associations and individual homeowners in the Black Hills/Happy Valley interface area and surrounding areas. - B.7 Seek opportunities to use methods to reduce fuels in the Sobrante Ridge area in the northern and western portions of the Briones Reservoir watershed, especially along Oursan Fire Road.
+B.7 Seek opportunities to reduce fuels in the Sobrante Ridge area in the northern and western portions of the Briones Reservoir watershed, especially along Oursan Fire Road.
 Vegetation here consists mostly of grass and short, light, brushy fuels.
 When linked with additional road side clearance along Oursan Fire Road (western flank), this treatment would provide a fuel reduction zone extending from Boy Scout Creek (northern section) through Sobrante Hill (western flank) to Bear Creek Road (southern, eastern, and northeastern portions) of the Briones Reservoir watershed.

-Implementing this fuel reduction approach would-provides a strategic wildfire containment zone completely around the reservoir.
+This fuel reduction approach provides a strategic wildfire containment zone completely around the reservoir.
 The Sobrante Ridge/Oursan Fire Road fuel reduction zone could be the principal area for suppressing large, east wind-driven wildfires originating east of Briones Reservoir.

-- B.8 Link-Continue Bear Creek Road fuel reduction efforts to the San Pablo Dam Road fuel treatment to extend-maintain the strategic regional fuel treatment network into the San Pablo Reservoir watershed. - B.9 Evaluate opportunities to reduce fire ignitions and risks by partially or completely closing portions of the watershed to public use during very high to extreme fire weather conditions. - B.10 Work with responsible agencies to implement strategic closure of Upper Happy Valley Road during extreme fire weather.
+B.8 Continue Bear Creek Road fuel reduction efforts to the San Pablo Dam Road fuel treatment to maintain the strategic regional fuel treatment network into the San Pablo Reservoir watershed.

+B.9 Evaluate opportunities to reduce fire ignitions and risks by partially or completely closing portions of the watershed to public use during very high to extreme fire weather conditions.

-- B.11B.10 Maintain or reduce current levels of recreational access to the Briones Reservoir water surface consistent with water quality and natural resource protection priorities. - B.12B.11 Review and modify, if appropriate, lease agreements with college crew teams for use of Briones Reservoir.
-Review of leases must focus on ensur-ing that current activities do not create adverse water quality, soil erosion, team safety, or other detrimental effects on watershed lands or the reservoir or compromise team safety.
+- B.10 Maintain or reduce current levels of recreational access to the Briones Reservoir water surface consistent with water quality and natural resource protection priorities. - B.11 Review and modify, if appropriate, lease agreements with college crew teams for use of Briones Reservoir.
+Review of leases must focus on ensuring that current activities do not create adverse water quality, soil erosion, team safety, or other detrimental effects on watershed lands or the reservoir or compromise team safety.

-- B.13B.12 Prohibit management practices, with the exception of the phased elimina-tion of the Briones Overlook Monterey pine grove, that would require large- scale modification of portions of the Briones Reservoir watershed landscape that are highly visible from the Bear Creek Road, the Bear Creek Trail, or the Oursan Trail, public use areas near the reservoir shoreline, and other public viewpoints. - B.14B.13 Consider effects on visual quality when proposing watershed management activities in high-priority visual resource areas on hillsides and ridgelines surrounding Briones Reservoir. - B.15 Establish visual quality guidelines in coordination with the Cities of Orinda and Lafayette to ensure that high-priority visual resources located near the urban interface areas (e.g., Black Hills interface area) are protected.
-Encourage visual resource policy to be incorporated into the general plans of each city.
-Guidelines should: - establish, through use of a memorandum of understanding or similardocument, the intent of the District and adjacent jurisdictions to protect portions of the watershed that exhibit high visual resource qualities, - identify the types of uses, if any, that could be allowed in visually sensitive or high-quality portions of the watershed, - establish or formalize design guidance for development of portions of the watershed that cannot be completely protected (i.e., height limitations, ridgeline restrictions, and density/scale limitations), and - formalize the planning review process between Orinda, Lafayette, and District planning bodies.
+- B.12 Prohibit management practices, with the exception of the phased elimination of the Briones Overlook Monterey pine grove, that would require large-scale modification of portions of the Briones Reservoir watershed landscape that are highly visible from the Bear Creek Road, the Bear Creek Trail, or the Oursan Trail, public use areas near the reservoir shoreline, and other public viewpoints. - B.13 Consider effects on visual quality when proposing watershed management activities in high-priority visual resource areas on hillsides and ridgelines surrounding Briones Reservoir.